 The Arps Triple Trender tool gives you the power to Trade with the Trend in the equivalent of three different time frames: long, intermediate, and short.
 The Triple Trender consists of a short-term Trender, a medium-term Trender, and a long-term Trender, all running on the chart at the same time.
 The user should enter a position only when the short, medium and long-term trends are all in agreement.

 RADAR 1TM is a histogram which compares the relationship between price changes and volume changes to measure the ratio of buying strength to selling strength.
 This tells us whether the Bulls or the Bears are in control at any particular point in time.
 It is an excellent oscillator for divergence analysis and for identifying trend persistence, and works in real time on charts in any time frame, either intrabar or end-of-bar.
+Please click here for more information on this tool.

 When an oscillator valley is shallower than its predecessor while the price corresponding to the most recent oscillator valley is lower than the price corresponding to the previous oscillator valley, a “normal” diverging condition has occurred which generally signals an imminent price reversal to the upside.